tebri11/en-for-designers/02-impression/02-impression.md

 **Alt text:** The feeling of night, the smell of the forest and the cold winter.
 ![image](img/1.jpg)

-2. - Sketching of a fish created in ink.
+2. - Sketching of a fish created by ink.
 ---
 **Alt text:** Fish in the middle of the deep sea.
 ![image](img/2.jpg)